-Operating Segments- Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker, or decision making group, in deciding how to allocate resources and in assessing performance of the Company.
+Operating Segments-Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker, or decision making group, in deciding how to allocate resources and in assessing performance of the Company.
 We operate in one segment and accordingly we have provided only enterprise-wide disclosures.
 Our chief executive officer, who is our chief operating decision maker, reviews our financial information in a similar manner.

-Geographic Information-As of December 31, 2011 and 2012, our long-lived assets consisted primarily of property and equipment, goodwill and other indefinite-lived intangible assets and finite-lived intangible assets.
+Geographic Information-As of December 31, 2012 and 2013, our long-lived assets consisted primarily of property and equipment, goodwill and other indefinite-lived intangible assets and finite-lived intangible assets.
 Our long-lived assets are attributed to the geographic location in which they are located.
 Long-lived assets by geographical area were as follows (in thousands):

-Decem ber 31, 2011 Decemb oer 31, 2012
+D December 31, 2012 December 31, 2013

-United States \$ 34,469 \$ 37,037
+United States \$ 37,037 \$ 37,046

-China 425 278
+China 278 347

-Total \$ 34,894 \$ 37,315
+Total \$ 37,315 \$ 37,393

-Significant Customers-Substantially all revenue for the years ended December 31, 2010, 2011 and 2012 was generated from customers located in the United States.
-Carriers representing 10% or more of our total revenue for the years ended December 31, 2010, 2011 and 2012 are presented in the table below:
+Significant Customers-Substantially all revenue for the years ended December 31, 2011, 2012 and 2013 was generated from customers located in the United States.
+Carriers representing 10% or more of our total revenue for the years ended December 31, 2011, 2012 and 2013 are presented in the table below:

 Year Ended December 31,

-2010 2011 2012
+2011 2012 2013

-Humana 4 % 8 % 18 %
+Humana 8 % 18 % 21 %

-WellPoint (1) 12 % 11 % 13 %
+WellPoint (1) 11 % 13 % 12 %

-UnitedHealthcare (2) 14 % 13 % 12 %
+UnitedHealthcare (2) 13 % 12 % 11 %

-(1)Wellpoint also includes other carriers owned by Wellpoint.
+Aetna (3) 8 % 8 % 10 %

-(2)UnitedHealthcare also includes other carriers owned by UnitedHealthcare.
+- Wellpoint also includes other carriers owned by Wellpoint.
+UnitedHealthcare also includes other carriers owned by UnitedHealthcare. - (3) Aetna also includes other carriers owned by Aetna.

-Commission revenue attributable to major medical individual and family health insurance plans was approximately 91%, 86% and 75% of our total commission revenue in the years ended December 31, 2010, 2011 and 2012, respectively.
+Commission revenue attributable to major medical individual and family health insurance plans was approximately 86%, 75% and 69% of our total commission revenue in the years ended December 31, 2011, 2012 and 2013, respectively.
 We define our individual and family plan offerings as major medical individual and family health insurance plans, which do not include Medicare-related health insurance plan offerings, small business or other ancillary products such as short-term, stand-alone dental, life, accident, vision, travel and student insurance plan offerings.